96boards/documentation/ConsumerEdition/Bubblegum-96/Installation/LinuxFastboot.md

 These commands will help us make sure everything on the host machine is current:

-**apt-get update:** Downloads package lists from online repositories and "updates" them to get information on the newest versions of packages and their dependencies.
+-**apt-get update:** Downloads package lists from online repositories and "updates" them to get information on the newest versions of packages and their dependencies.
-**apt-get upgrade:** Fetches and installs newest package versions which currently exist on the system.
+-**apt-get upgrade:** Fetches and installs newest package versions which currently exist on the system.
 APT must know about these new versions by way of 'apt-get update'
-**apt-get dist-upgrade:** In addition to performing the function of upgrade, this option also intelligently handles changing dependencies with new versions of packages
+-**apt-get dist-upgrade:** In addition to performing the function of upgrade, this option also intelligently handles changing dependencies with new versions of packages

 Note: Must be connected to the internet